 Description: STAR Voting Action is looking to hire a campaign manager to head up our STAR Voting for Eugene and/or STAR Voting for Oregon campaigns.
 While most campaign manager positions are seasonal, our goal is to keep this person on staff year round to lead our current campaigns and/or to support upcoming campaigns.
 Ideally, this person would be based in Eugene, Oregon, or at least Oregon and would have experience with volunteer coordination, ballot initiatives, and/or managing campaigns.
 Fluency with the STAR Voting talking points is a big bonus.

 Compensation: Starting wage $18-20/hr or negotiable depending on experience.

-Position Hours and Duration: This position will be part time-full time, depending.
+Position Hours and Duration: This position may be part time or full time, depending.
 We're looking for a one year initial commitment from a person looking to find their niche and grow in this field.